 Availability of German Jubilate Harmonium Instrument :

 Basically, a harmonium is used as a lead instrument in many form of music such as Hindustani Music, Sufi Music, Kawali Music, Indian origin devotional (Bhajans) & desi songs.
-My father is popular among the students for training Carnatic Music on Vocals, Veena, Bansuri, Harmonium.
+My father Late Gosto Chandra Patro (passed away on 12-02-2022) was very popular among the students for training Carnatic Music on Vocals, Veena, Bansuri, Harmonium.
 He is also a Music Therapist and an Ayurvedic Doctor.
 He also did business in trading the musical instruments such as Bansuri (Indian Origin of Flute) and Harmonium.
 In 1975, he purchased German made reeds installed in Indian origin Harmonium from a Veterinary Doctor at 250 Indian Rupees.
 The Veterinary Doctor purchased from the authorised seller at 100 Indian Rupees.
 Because of its unique sound, he kept it for his personal use, for training his students and for performing at reputed entertainment programs.
 But for the last 20 years, the harmonium is not being used at all.
 Please note that Indian Musicians really care for their respective musical instruments.
-That is why I am able to complete recording the samples of this harmonium.

 Audio Production :

-For Sound Recording, I have used Shure SM7B and Audix OM2 moving coil microphones.
-Though it is an indoor recording setup, I took off the windshield of Shure SM7B and also took off the grill of Audix OM2.
+For Sound Recording, the Author / Samplist has used Shure SM7B and Audix OM2 moving coil microphones.
+Though it is an indoor recording setup, he took off the windshield of Shure SM7B and also took off the grill of Audix OM2.
 The harmonium has a leather flap over the key release holes to prevent from dust particles.
 The leather flap dampens the direct sound coming from the key release holes.
 With the leather flap, the harmonium sound very soft ( p ).
 But without the leather flap, the harmonium sounds very loud ( f ) because of the direct sound from the key release holes.
-I have used Apollo Twin MKII Duo manufactured by Universal Audio.
+He has used Apollo Twin MKII Duo manufactured by Universal Audio.
 The whole audio production is completed using Logic Pro X Digital Audio Workstation.
-After editing the audio files of Harmonium Samples, I checked its pitch by taking reference of one of the built-in instrument packages and I found that the Harmonium Samples sounds 25 cents higher than built-in instrument library.
-So, I pitched down the harmonium samples by 25 cents, completed the audio signal processing by taking advantage of emulated plugins such as Fairchild 670, LA2A, FET1176, Pultec Pro…etc. and exported the audio files.
+After audio post-production of the recorded audio samples of the Harmonium, he checked its pitch by taking reference of one of the built-in instrument packages on Logic Pro X and he found that the recorded Harmonium Samples was sounding 25 cents higher than built-in instrument library.
+So, he pitched down the recorded harmonium samples by 25 cents, completed the audio signal processing by taking advantage of emulated plugins such as Fairchild 670, LA2A, FET1176, Pultec Pro…etc Manufactured by Universal Audio and Harrison Consoles. and then exported those processed audio samples.

 About the Author :

-For more details about the author, then please visit
+For more details about the author/samplist, please visit

 Leave a review to let others know what you thought of the instrument!